anuruddhal/Ripplit/README.md

 };
 ```

+## Tasks
+1. Define types for application.
+2. Implement the social media service `users` endpoint with in memory table.

 Following are the features covered by the scenario.
+- Define Ballerina Types
 - Writing REST APIs with verbs, URLs, data
-- Debugging Ballerina programs
-- HTTP client
-- Accessing databases
-- Configurability

 ## Setup environment